 Especially when the boss of you is you, right?
 It’s hard to be accountable to yourself for everything.
 It’s easy to slough off those deadlines and working sessions you so beautifully integrated into your calendar.

 Today, 3 strategies to get to the finish line.
-I’ll be sharing how these worked for me as I created my ADHD workbook: You Are Not Your Adult ADHD.
+I’ll be sharing how these worked for me as I created my ADHD workbook: Change Your Habits: ADHD Style.
 If you have more trouble getting started than finishing, read this article.